brodkemd/UC-Quantum-Lab/README.md

 This extension provides a UI that allows the results of a quantum circuit created and simulated with qiskit to be presented cleanly and easily.
 This extension operates with the required python library [UC-Quantum-tools](https://github.com/UC-Advanced-Research-Computing/UC-Quantum-tools) (the extension will auto install this library as long as you have a working python and pip).

 ### Notes to User
-- If you have ".trigger" or "config.json" in the extension directory ".UCQ_config", you can delete them.
-These files are left over from a previous version.
-This extension will delete them as well.
+- All images and assests are saved in the ".UCQ_config" directory.
+They can be copied if you so choose.
+Also, the latex code for the statevector is in the layout.json file in this directory (if you want to copy to an actual latex file).
 ## Features
-Can display a lot of information about the circuit including:
+Can display a lot of information about the circuit including (see [UC-Quantum-tools](https://github.com/UC-Advanced-Research-Computing/UC-Quantum-tools) for a complete command list):
 - The statevector of the circuit an arbitrary number of times from anywhere in the circuit as long as there are no measurements. (to show more than one just call the `state` function more than once).
     - **Example**: (in a python file)
         ```python